joshterrill/joshterrill.com/content/blog/analyzing-government-documents-1/index.md

 ```

 The last step in our text processing is to split the entire document up into an array of complete sentences.
-I didn't know how to do this initially (like I said above, I'm not great at regex), so [I asked on StackOverflow](https://stackoverflow.com/questions/65769689/regex-find-all-complete-sentences-in-a-string) and a person named [Mitchell Olislagers](https://stackoverflow.com/users/14877544/mitchell-olislagers) answered my question.
+I didn't know how to do this initially (like I said above, I'm not great at regex), so <a href="https://stackoverflow.com/questions/65769689/regex-find-all-complete-sentences-in-a-string" target="new">I asked on StackOverflow</a> and a person named <a hre="https://stackoverflow.com/users/14877544/mitchell-olislagers" target="new">Mitchell Olislagers</a> answered my question.

 ```python
 regex = "(?<!\w\.\w.)(?<![A-Z][a-z]\.)(?<=\.|\?)\s"